urwid/urwid/docs/tutorial/index.rst

 The fib.py_ example program demonstrates a custom list walker that doesn't store any widgets.
 It uses a tuple of two successive Fibonacci numbers as its position objects and it generates Text widgets to display the numbers on the fly.
-The result is a :class:`~urwid.listbox.ListBox` that can scroll through an unending list of widgets.
+The result is a :class:`ListBox` that can scroll through an unending list of widgets.

 The edit.py_ example program demonstrates a custom list walker that loads lines